-At Smith Closser & Wheeler, we understand the complexities of mechanic’s liens and bond claims, and we’re equally comfortable handling both small subcontractor cases and complex, multimillion-dollar lawsuits that stretch over a number of years.
+At Smith Closser, we understand the complexities of mechanic’s liens and bond claims, and we’re equally comfortable handling both small subcontractor cases and complex, multimillion-dollar lawsuits that stretch over a number of years.

 Whether we’re helping contractors, subcontractors or material suppliers secure payment for a debt owed to them or we’re representing property owners under threat of a mechanic’s lien, we know the technical, time-sensitive and statutorily mandated requirements of the law, and we can advise you on your unique situation.